little-fish/gcUnicorn/README.md

 ### Android application
 To install the application, you have to enable _Unknown Sources_ first.

-Android version of the tool supports all Android version since Jelly Bean (API 16) onwards.
+Android version of the tool supports all Android version since Lollipop (API 21) onwards.

 As a bonus, the application interacts with popular Android map application called [Locus Map](http://www.locusmap.eu/).
 You can find shortcuts to gcUnicorn within main _Geocaching functions_ menu and within _Point view_'s share option.
 If you open the application from later option, latitude and longitude will be transferred from Locus directly into the gcUnicorn.